abchilders/PirateRadio/README.md

 Alex's spicy edits to the original [MAKE tutorial](https://makezine.com/projects/raspberry-pirate-radio/):
 ========================================
 To future Alex: Follow the original MAKE tutorial, but use the suggestions here to make things go smoother.
-I had a lot of issues with trying to get this tutorial to work on my Raspberry Pi B. Documenting how I got it to work here, as well as adding my edits to the Python script.
+I had a lot of issues with trying to get this tutorial to work on my Raspberry Pi 1 Model B. Documenting how I got it to work here, as well as adding my edits to the Python script.

 Step #1: Make the antenna.
 --------------------------